turri21/SDRAMStressTest/deca/README.md

 make
 #In case does submodules are not downloaded
 git submodule update --init --recursive
-#[Recommended step only needed if main branch is outdated]
-git checkout somhic
 #Create file site.mk in DeMiSTify folder
 cd DeMiSTify
 cp site.template site.mk
-#Edit site.mk and add your own PATHs to Quartus (Q19)
+#Edit site.mk and add your own PATHs to Quartus (Q18)
 gedit site.mk
-#[DECA ONLY]Copy mofified deca_pins.tcl file to Demistify folder (MODIFICATION FOR 3 PINS SDRAM.
-THIS IS A TEMPORARY FIX)
-cd ../deca
-cp deca_pins.tcl_copy_to_demistify_board_deca ../DeMiSTify/Board/deca/deca_pins.tcl
 #Go back to root folder and do a make with board target (deca, neptuno, ...).
 If not specified it will compile for all targets.
 cd ..
 make BOARD=deca